core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdFirmwareUpgradesProducts.md

 `func (o *NetworksNetworkIdFirmwareUpgradesProducts) HasSensor() bool`

 HasSensor returns a boolean if a field has been set.

-### GetCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetCellularGateway() NetworksNetworkIdFirmwareUpgradesProductsWireless`

-GetCellularGateway returns the CellularGateway field if non-nil, zero value otherwise.

-### GetCellularGatewayOk

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) GetCellularGatewayOk() (*NetworksNetworkIdFirmwareUpgradesProductsWireless, bool)`

-GetCellularGatewayOk returns a tuple with the CellularGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) SetCellularGateway(v NetworksNetworkIdFirmwareUpgradesProductsWireless)`

-SetCellularGateway sets CellularGateway field to given value.

-### HasCellularGateway

-`func (o *NetworksNetworkIdFirmwareUpgradesProducts) HasCellularGateway() bool`

-HasCellularGateway returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)